 The aerators used in Baril faucets are from Neoperl®, considered some of the world's best.
 Faucet aerators used to be simple devices that merely added a little air to soften the water stream so it would not splash out of the sink.
 Today, however, they are also used to limit water volume to the lower flows required by federal and state water conservation laws, and in some cases, to prevent back-flow that can result in the contamination of household drinking water.
 It is important, therefore, that this little device, often smaller than a nickel, be the best available.
 And that, almost by definition, is the Neoperl® aerator.

-When you order a Baril faucet, you can order a flow rate that complies with the any flow limitation that may apply to faucets in your home town and Baril will outfit the faucet with an aerator that limits the faucet to your specified flow rate.
-Many faucet companies are scrambling to meet the new California maximum flow rate on lavatory and kitchen faucets by the July 1, 2016 deadline, but Baril is already able to deliver these super low-flow faucets just by installing the appropriate aerators and, sometimes, a flow-limiting cartridge.
+When you order a Baril faucet, you can order a flow rate that complies with any flow limitation that may apply to faucets in your hometown and Baril will outfit the faucet with an aerator that limits the faucet to your specified flow rate.
+Many faucet companies are scrambling to meet the new California maximum flow rate on lavatory and kitchen faucets by the July 1, 2016 deadline but Baril is already able to deliver these super low-flow faucets just by installing the appropriate aerators and, sometimes, a flow-limiting cartridge.

 We did find a few broken internal links on the site resulting in a "404 - Page Not Found" error.

-The company warrants the mechanics of its Baril and Jalo faucets, the cartridges and chrome finishes against manufacturing defects for life to the original owner, but its other Baril finishes for just five years.
+The company warrants the mechanics of its Baril and Jalo faucets, the cartridges, and chrome finish against manufacturing defects for life to the original owner but its other Baril finishes for just five years.
 On Jalo finishes other than Chrome, there is no stated warranty.